Successful tutor placement

-Our Client Managers, Connie and Diana, discuss each placement in exact detail with Ed, Keystone’s Director of Education or Imogen, our Tutor Manager.
+Our Client Managers, Connie, Diana and Imogen, discuss each placement in exact detail with Ed, Keystone’s Director of Education or Imogen, our Tutor Manager.
 Priding ourselves on how well we know the varying strengths of each tutor, we ensure that each decision is informed by the expectation of a successful match between the tutor and student.
 Keystone Tutors has a rigorous tutor selection procedure and we look to ensure that we put forward the very best candidate for each role.

 We make contact with the parent and tutor after the first lesson to discuss the reactions of both, and to see whether the stated objectives are realistic or need adjusting.